web_fetch does a plain HTTP GET and extracts readable content (HTML to

 maxResponseBytes(default750000, clamped to 32000-10000000) before parsing; oversized responses are truncated with a warning - Private/internal hostnames are blocked

-maxRedirects(default3) useTrustedEnvProxyis an explicit opt-in and should only be enabled for operator-controlled proxies that still enforce outbound policy after DNS resolutionweb_fetchis best-effort — some sites need the Web Browser
+maxRedirects(default3) tools.web.fetch.headersvalues are redacted from exposed config and debug captures, sent to the initial fetched host, and retained on redirects only when the existing guarded-fetch policy allows themuseTrustedEnvProxyis an explicit opt-in and should only be enabled for operator-controlled proxies that still enforce outbound policy after DNS resolutionweb_fetchis best-effort — some sites need the Web Browser

 Tool profiles